Eroret Boarding School

 • Our project sites are located in Loodoriak, Kajado West, Kenya

-• 50 girls attend the boarding school as soon as the construction is completed
+• Over 55 girls attend the boarding school

 • In addition to the school subjects, the children are taught about sexual health, women’s rights and family planning